Chinese New Year in India

 What Do People Do?

-The first day of Chinese New Year starts with the New Moon in the first month of the year.
+The first day of Lunar New Year starts with the New Moon in the first month of the year.
 It ends 15 days later when the Full Moon appears.
 This frequently falls between January 21 and February 20 of the Gregorian calendar.
 Chinese people living in India celebrate this festive event.
 There may be some limitations as to how they celebrate this event in India, compared to countries such as China, but many of the traditional rituals are still performed.

 People decorate their houses with different decorative items.
 Red is the dominant color during the festival, as it is believed to be the color of luck, happiness and health.
 Chinese lanterns are also lit in the houses and the streets.
 There are red banners and flags everywhere.